Mychal Threets: Online presence

 Threets has stated that he wants viewers to see the library as a positive and inviting place.

 His videos share book recommendations, interactions with library patrons, information about services available at the library, and mental health-related messages.
 He is known for the catchphrases "you belong" and "unhinged library joy".
 Threets is also known for his afro and literary tattoos, which include cartoon character Arthur Read's library card and a Where the Wild Things Are tattoo on his arm.
-His viewers have compared him to Mister Rogers and previous Reading Rainbow host LeVar Burton.
+Some viewers have compared him to Mister Rogers and previous Reading Rainbow host LeVar Burton.

 He first began posting his stories to Facebook, but began posting videos to TikTok and Instagram in 2020 after the onset of the COVID-19 pandemic.
 In March 2023, his first viral TikTok video shared his experience of talking to a child whose grandparent was worried about library fines.

 In July 2023, Threets had 40,000 followers on TikTok.
 By December 2023, Threets had 450,000 followers on Instagram and 600,000 on TikTok.

-He co-hosts a podcast with Blair Imani Ali, “Thoughts about Feelings”, on which they discuss mental well-being to help people of all ages.
+He co-hosts a podcast with Blair Imani Ali, Thoughts about Feelings, on which they discuss mental well-being to help people of all ages.

+Personal life

+Threets has been vocal about his experiences with mental health, including sharing his diagnoses of ADHD, autism, and OCD.